-B. In the event any elected officer, other than the President, is unable to complete the term; the Executive Committee shall appoint a member to finish the term.
+B. In the event any elected officer, other than the President, is unable to complete the term; the Executive Board shall appoint a member to finish the term.

-Section 3 – Duties of the Executive Committee
+Section 3 – Duties of the Elected Officers

 1. The President shall preside at all meetings.

-2. The President shall appoint all Committee Chairpersons with the exception of the Nominating Committee Chairperson.
+2. The President shall appoint all Committee Chairs with the exception of the Nominating Committee Chair.

 3. The President shall appoint a Sergeant at Arms.